mikeshulman/narya/README.md

 [ zero. ↦ ()
 | suc. p ↦ (_ ≔ encode p.0 p.1 p.2)]
 ```
 Here in the definition of `encode`, the pattern variable `p` of the `suc.` branch is automatically made into a 1-dimensional cube of variables since we are matching against an element of `Id ℕ`, so in the body we can refer to `p.0`, `p.1`, and `p.2`.
-In the future, we may implement a dual syntax for simultaneously *applying* a function to a whole cube of variables of this sort as well.
+In the future, we may implement a dual syntax for simultaneously *applying* a higher-dimensional function to a whole cube of variables of this sort as well, although of course if implicit application is on you can just write `refl f x.2` and so on.

 Similarly, when defining a codatatype lying in a higher universe, the "self" variable automatically becomes a cube variable, so that the boundary of the type is accessible through its faces.
 For instance, here is a codatatype version of Gel:
 ```